Self-service tips and how to access UX Writer support from Caroline (London, GMT).

 The tone is appropriate to the scenario.#

-- A stressful scenario is managed empathetically, with knowledgable and encouraging tone.
+- A stressful scenario is managed empathetically, with a knowledgeable and encouraging tone.
 Reassure and inform the user clearly.

 - A win or success is managed genuinely, with a positive and encouraging tone.
 Celebrate with the user genuinely.